On regularity and the word problem for free idempotent generated semigroups: Introduction

 Let us suppose that $\E$ is the biordered set arising from the set of idempotents $E$ of a semigroup $S$.
 The \emph{free idempotent generated semigroup} $\ig{\E}$ is then the free-est semigroup in which the idempotents possess the same structure (for formal definitions see below).
 In fact, if $S$ is a \emph{regular} semigroup, two such free structures are defined, namely $\ig{\E}$ and its homomorphic image $\rig{\E}$, the \emph{regular free idempotent generated semigroup} on $\E$.
 Clearly an important step towards understanding the class of semigroups with a fixed biordered set of idempotents $\E$ is to study these free objects.
 The natural question that arises is to which extent and in which ways the structure and the properties of these free objects are determined by those of $S$ and $\E$.

-There has been a recent resurgence of interest in the study of free idempotent generated semigroups, see \cite{BMM1,BMM2,Do1,Do2,DGY,DG,DR,GY,GR1,GR2,McE}.
+There has been a recent resurgence of interest in the study of free idempotent generated semigroups, see \cite{BMM1,BMM2,Do1,Do2,DG,DR,ESV,GY,GR1,GR2,McE,YDG}.
 Most of these recent articles concentrate on maximal subgroups, following in the footsteps of the pioneering work \cite{BMM1} of Brittenham, Margolis and Meakin, where the first non-free such subgroup is exhibited.
+One exception is the article \cite{ESV} by Easdown, Sapir and Volkov, in which the authors investigate the behaviour of elements \emph{not} belonging to maximal subgroups, and show they cannot have finite order.
 The purpose of this paper is to begin the process of broadening this study to what is arguably \emph{the} key question, namely their word problem and, ultimately, the structure.
 Until now the word problem for free idempotent generated semigroups has remained poorly understood, with just a handful of known results which deal only with certain very special classes of biordered sets; see for instance \cite[Section~6]{Pa2}.
+(Note added in revision: Gould and Yang in their recent work \cite{YG} on free idempotent generated semigroups over bands briefly touch on the word problem and prove it is solvable when the underlying band satisfies certain additional conditions.)

 Now, for an arbitrary regular biorder $\E$, the semigroup $\rig{\E}$ is structurally very similar to $S$, in terms of their Green's relations, the only difference being in the maximal subgroups.
-This difference, on the other hand, can be huge, as the recent work shows; for example, Dolinka and Ru\v{s}kuc \cite{DR} show that \emph{any} finitely presented group arises as a maximal subgroup of $\rig{\E}$ from a finite semigroup of idempotents (a band).
-But, due to the tight structural links otherwise, this is the only thing `that can go wrong': the word problem for $\rig{\E}$, with $E$ finite, is soluble if and only if all the maximal subgroups have soluble word problems.
+This difference, on the other hand, can be huge, as recent work shows; for example, Dolinka and Ru\v{s}kuc \cite{DR} show that \emph{any} finitely presented group arises as a maximal subgroup of $\rig{\E}$ from a finite semigroup of idempotents (a band).
+But, due to the tight structural links otherwise, this is the only thing `that can go wrong': the word problem for $\rig{\E}$, with $E$ finite, is soluble if and only if all the maximal subgroups have soluble word problems (this follows directly from \cite[Theorem 4.1]{Ru}).